Celo: Training Versatile Learned Optimizers on a Compute Diet: Related work

 \textbf{Meta-generalization of learned optimizers.} Several learned optimizers have been proposed for specific settings such as physics-based motion reconstruction~\citep{gartner2023transformer}, reinforcement learning~\citep{goldie2024can}, material design~\citep{merchant2021learn2hop}, etc. Although these approaches are quite performant, their applicability to broad range of Machine Learning (ML) tasks that practitioners care about is limited.
 Since meta-training a learned optimizer for each setting is computationally expensive, optimizers that meta-generalize to multiple tasks after being meta-trained are more desirable.
-A few recent works have explored this direction. ~\citet{almeida2021generalizable} proposed a hybrid optimizer with LAMB update rule that is trained on a small-scale tasks and generalize to 3 orders of magnitude higher tasks.
+A few recent works have explored this direction. ~\citet{almeida2021generalizable} proposed a hybrid optimizer with LAMB update rule that is trained on small-scale tasks and generalize to 3 orders of magnitude higher tasks.
 VeLO (short for ``\textbf{Ve}rsatile \textbf{L}earned \textbf{O}ptimizer'') is a fully learned optimizer, meta-trained using an extensive computational budget of 4000 TPU-months across diverse ML tasks.
 VeLO has demonstrated the ability to generalize effectively to new, unseen tasks and successfully optimize neural networks with parameters up to 600M.
-In this work, we propose a recipe to meta-train fully learned optimizers on a limited compute budget that meta-generalize to wide range of unseen tasks.
+In this work, we propose a recipe to meta-train fully learned optimizers on a limited compute budget that meta-generalize to wide range of unseen tasks. ~\citet{therien2024mu} recently proposed another approach to tackle meta-generalization by developing learned optimizers within the Maximal Update Parametrization~\citep{NEURIPS2021_8df7c2e3} framework.
+This enables meta-generalization to wider and deeper models as well as to longer unrolls of a meta-training task.
+Their approach is complementary to ours, so combining it with our recipe is a promising direction to further improve meta-generalization.